cronvel/smart-preprocessor/documentation.md

 While it is inspired by the C/C++ preprocessor, the syntax is different in order to be in phase with the Javascript's spirit.

-Its syntax is hidden behind comment, so the original source file is
+Its syntax is hidden behind the comment mark, so the original source file is
 <a href="#recommandations">perfectly operationnal without any pre-processing</a>.